 Because a guilty or “no contest” plea is a requirement to enter the DUI Diversion Program, a diversion revocation proceeding is not a criminal jury trial or even a criminal bench trial subject to a burden of proof “beyond any reasonable doubt.”
 A diversion revocation hearing is a hearing before a judge only (not a jury) and the standard of evidence is “preponderance of evidence.”
 The evidence allowed at this hearing does not need to comply with the Oregon Evidence Code and can even be hearsay.

 What Can I Do to Fight a DUI Diversion Revocation?

-If you are subject to a possible diversion revocation, contact an attorney immediately.
+If you are subject to a possible diversion revocation, contact your attorney immediately.
 These matters are typically very time-sensitive, a warrant may be issued for your arrest, and the Court may order very strict release conditions after the motion is filed.
-A lawyer can help you at the actual diversion revocation hearing, and may help lessen the impact of conviction at sentencing if the diversion is revoked.
+Your lawyer can help you at the actual diversion revocation hearing, and may help lessen the impact of conviction at sentencing if the diversion is revoked.
 If you did not hire an attorney to help you with your DUI, our office can be retained to help you with your DUI Diversion Revocation.